ayushjwl/ayushjwl.github.io/_pages/about.md

 Hey!
 This is Ayush!

 I am Post-doctoral student at IISER Tirupati in the department of mathematics.
 Prior to joining IISER Tirupati, I was doctoral student at IIT Gandhinagar in the discipline of mathematics, working with [Prof. Sanjay Amrutiya](https://sites.google.com/site/amrutsanj).
 My research interestes lie in "Vector bundles and related topics".
-Specifically, I am interested in moduli spaces, Gauge theory, Parabolic bundles.
-**<font size="6">Academic updates</font>**
+Specifically, I am interested in moduli spaces, Gauge theory, Parabolic bundles.<br> **<font size="6">Academic updates</font>**
 <hr style="border:3px light gray">
 **1 May 2023** Joined IISER Tirupati as a post-doctoral student<br>